 PSHE is nurtured through our ethos, the RE curriculum, healthy school and Rights Respecting School Status.
 Through the development of children’s social, moral, spiritual and cultural education, we contribute to the promotion of British Values and address our duty to prevent violent extremism.

 Relationship s Education (RSE) is taught through a carefully structured programme “Life to the Full".
 This programme is developmentally appropriate to the age of the children and delivered sensitively, in line with the teachings of the Catholic Church.

 Parents have the right to withdraw their children from sex education lessons, but we hope you will consider this an important part of their education.
 Teaching materials used as part of the programme are available to view on request and parents can log in to the parent portal to find out more about topics covered.

 Science teaching is based upon the programmes of study in the National Curriculum.
 Lessons are delivered in a variety of ways ranging from formal whole class demonstrations to small group investigations.
 Children are encouraged to observe, question and reason systematically and logically.
 At Key Stage 1 Science is usually taught within the topic being studied at the time.
 At Key Stage 2 science may sometimes be taught more formally as a separate subject in order to ensure that all the aspects of the programme of study are thoroughly covered.

 Children are taught to explores, enjoy and challenge the world around them through their learning in the foundation subjects, using appropriate cross curricular links.

 Using laptops and iPads children develop their logical reasoning and understanding of computer systems.
-Children have access to the DB Primary safe learning environment from school and home which helps to support their growing appreciation of the digital world.
+Children have access to Google Classroom safe learning environment from school and home which helps to support their growing appreciation of the digital world.

 In Key Stage 2 children begin to learn French, both spoken and written.